Description

 Discovering secret places

-Established by the Lombardy Region as a protected nature reserve and recognized as a Special Area of Conservation and a Site of Community Importance by the European Union, the Lago di Piano Nature Reserve represents a pristine environment that fosters biodiversity, a context composed of different natural environments such as lakes, wetlands, meadows, woods, streams... a unique heritage where flora and fauna are the undisputed protagonists.
+Established by the Lombardy Region as a Protected Nature Reserve and recognized as a Special Area of Conservation and Site of Community Importance by the European Union, the Piano Lake Nature Reserve represents an unspoiled environment that fosters biodiversity, a context composed of different natural environments such as lake, wetlands, meadows, woods, streams--a unique heritage where flora and fauna are the undisputed protagonists.

-A natural oasis between Lake Como and Lake Ceresio
+A naturalistic oasis between Lake Como and Lake Ceresio

-A true natural jewel in the Menaggio Valley, located halfway between Lake Como and Lake Ceresio, the Lago di Piano Nature Reserve is an uncontaminated and precious environment for nature observation and trekking.
+A true naturalistic jewel of the Menaggio Valley, located halfway between Lake Como and Lake Ceresio, the Lake Piano Nature Reserve is an unspoiled and valuable environment for nature observations and trekking.

-A crystal-clear body of water, rich in large fish such as pike and of conservation interest such as Po river gobies, which reflects the surrounding mountains of the Menaggio Valley, particularly Mounts Galbiga and Pidaggia, within the framework of a protected Regional Nature Reserve recognized as a Special Area of Conservation and a Site of Community Importance by the European Union.
+A crystal-clear body of water, rich in fish of considerable size such as pike or of conservation interest such as Po river gobies, reflecting the surrounding mountains of the Menaggio Valley, particularly the Galbiga and Pidaggia mountains, in the setting of a protected Regional Nature Reserve recognized as a Special Area of Conservation and Site of Community Importance by the European Union.

-This specific protection stems from the EU's need to safeguard habitats and species (wild animals and plants) in decline and rarefaction on a continental level that have survived to this day in Lake Piano.
+This particular protection stems from the EU's need to safeguard continent-wide declining and rarefied habitats and species (wild animals and plants) that, at Piano Lake, have survived to date.

 How to get to the Reserve

-The Lago di Piano Regional Nature Reserve is located in the Lepontine Alps, halfway between Menaggio and Porlezza, near Lake Lugano.
-It's easily accessible by car from Menaggio via state road 340, which connects to Porlezza.
+The Lago di Piano Regional Nature Reserve is located in the Lepontine Alps halfway between Menaggio and Porlezza, near Lake Lugano.
+Easily reached by car from Menaggio by driving along state road 340 that connects to Porlezza.

 The Reserve House and the tour route

-The Reserve is located halfway between Lake Como and Lake Ceresio and is a precious environment for nature observation and fascinating hikes.
-The Reserve House, the starting point and headquarters of the Park, houses the park rangers' offices, a bookshop, a rowboat rental service, a nature education room, and a guesthouse for overnight visitors.
+The Reserve is located halfway between Lake Como and Lake Ceresio and is a valuable environment for fascinating nature observations and treks.
+The Reserve House, the starting point and headquarters of the park, houses the park rangers' offices, a book-shop, a rowing boat rental service, an educational-nature room and guest quarters for overnight visitors.
 Outside, a picnic area and a beautiful pier overlooking the lake are available to all.

-The main tour route is immersed in lush nature: approximately 5 kilometers of excitement, passing through numerous distinct natural environments: aquatic plants, reed beds, meadows, humid forests, broadleaf trees, and coniferous trees.
-Access is free and can also be self-guided thanks to the numerous red-white-red trail markers that mark the route.
-Along the trail, it's not uncommon to encounter wild animals such as deer and roe deer, while birds and amphibians are never lacking.
-Numerous vestiges of the past are also well-preserved: the Ancient Mills, the Lembra Washhouse, specialized farms, the bird snare, and kilometers of dry stone walls.
-At the summit of Montecchio Brione (a geological feature of the Quaternary period), the fortified rural village of Castel San Pietro, dating back to the medieval period, has stood for almost a thousand years.
-It is a cluster of ancient houses huddled together with a single access road, perched high above the valley floor.
+The main tour route is immersed in lush nature: it is about 5 kilometers of excitement passing through numerous distinct natural environments: aquatic, reed, meadow, wet, deciduous and resinous forests.
+Access is free and can also be conducted self-guided thanks to the numerous red-white-red markers that outline the trail.
+Along the trail it is not difficult to encounter wildlife such as deer and roe deer while birds and amphibians are never lacking.
+Numerous reminders of the past are also well preserved: the Old Mills, the Lembra Washhouse, specialist farmsteads, the roccolo and kilometers of dry stone walls.
+On the summit of Montecchio Brione (Quaternary geological emergencies) stands the fortified rural village Castel San Pietro, dating back to medieval times, for almost a thousand years.
+It is a cluster of ancient houses leaning against each other with a single access road and located in a dominant position with respect to the valley floor plain.

-The exceptional biodiversity present in the Lago di Piano Nature Reserve is evidenced by the presence of the freshwater crayfish (Austropotamobius pallipes italicus), a small, rather rare crustacean that survives only in the reserve's cooler, more oxygenated waters.
+The exceptional biodiversity found in the Piano Lake Nature Reserve is evidenced by the presence of the freshwater crayfish (Austropotamobius pallipes italicus), a rather rare small crustacean that survives only in the cooler, oxygenated waters of the reserve.

 Nearby